metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_clusterwide_network_policy_v2_manifest.md

 Optional:

 - `cidr` (String) CIDR is a CIDR prefix / IP Block.
 - `cidr_group_ref` (String) CIDRGroupRef is a reference to a CiliumCIDRGroup object.
-A CiliumCIDRGroup contains a list of CIDRs that the endpoint, subject to the rule, can (Ingress) or cannot (IngressDeny) receive connections from.
+A CiliumCIDRGroup contains a list of CIDRs that the endpoint, subject to the rule, can (Ingress/Egress) or cannot (IngressDeny) receive connections from.
 - `except` (List of String) ExceptCIDRs is a list of IP blocks which the endpoint subject to the rule is not allowed to initiate connections to.
 These CIDR prefixes should be contained within Cidr, using ExceptCIDRs together with CIDRGroupRef is not supported yet.
 These exceptions are only applied to the Cidr in this CIDRRule, and do not apply to any other CIDR prefixes in any other CIDRRules.